aviator/aviator/README.md

   params[:enabled]     = true
 end

-# Note that the name of the params will always match the name
-# in the official OpenStack API docs.
-You can also reference a
+# Aviator attempts to match the parameter names as defined in the official OpenStack API
-# param above as `params['paramname']` or `params.paramname`
+# doc.
+However, keep in mind that OpenStack parameters that have dashes and other characters
+# that are not valid for method names and symbols should be expressed as strings.
+# E.g. params['changes-since']

 # You may also query Aviator for the parameters via the CLI.
-# With the Aviator gem installed, run the following:
+With the Aviator gem
+# installed, run the following commands:

+# list available providers
+$ aviator describe

+# list available services for openstack
+$ aviator describe openstack

+# list available requests for the openstack identity service
+$ aviator describe openstack identity

+# describe the create_tenant request of the identity service
-aviator describe openstack identity create_tenant
+$ aviator describe openstack identity create_tenant

 # Be explicit about API version and endpoint type to use.
 Note that if Aviator does not
 # implement the given version + endpoint, an exception will be raised.
 If Aviator